FreeSlave/inilike/README.md

 1. Comments start with '#', not ';'.
 2. Each comment is always placed on its own line.
 Key-value can't be mixed with a comment on the same line.
-3. Only the characters A-Za-z0-9- may be used in key names.

 ## Localized values lookup.